eqNj/eqN-PD2-Filter/README.md

 These recipes will show up once relevant as your character progresses, to help ease new players into this information.
 I.E.: Non-magic items will show their socketing recipe, if not of superior quality.
 Magic items will show all possible crafting recipes.
 Rare, crafted, set, and unique items will show possible upgrade recipes if any are available.

 Specifically, socketing recipes will show at item level 21+ (or earlier on any +3 skills items).
 Upgrading recipes will show at item level 13+.
-Crafting recipes will show at item level 51+ (as a resulting craft item level of 51 is when you can guarantee at least 3 mods).
+Crafting recipes will show at item level 51+ (as a resulting craft item level of 51 is when you can guarantee at least 3 additional affixes).

 ![Upgrade Weapon](https://raw.githubusercontent.com/eqNj/eqN-PD2-Filter/Filter-Sub/Upgrade.jpg)